Repair or Replace your HVAC Unit?

 What is the Total Estimate of your HVAC Repair?

 Considering the cost of a new HVAC unit vs the cost of the HVAC repair should be viewed similar to how car insurance companies deem a vehicle totaled if the estimated costs exceed the value of the car.
-However, unlike cars, your HVAC system can be a money saving investment over time, and with the latest advances in energy efficient systems, measuring the cost of your HVAC repair can be crucial in deciding whether to repair or replace.
+However, unlike cars, your HVAC system can be a money-saving investment over time, and with the latest advances in energy-efficient systems, measuring the cost of your HVAC repair can be crucial in deciding whether to repair or replace it.

 What is the Efficiency of your Current HVAC System?

 There has recently been a massive upgrade in the efficiency of the average air conditioning system.
-Knowing what your air conditioner’s current SEER level is crucial when measuring whether to repair or replace.
+Knowing your air conditioner's current SEER level is crucial when measuring whether to repair or replace it.

 - Current Unit Has a SEER Level of 13 or Over: REPAIR